-Courses are weighted using semester credit hours.

-- Course workload calculations are determined using the Carnegie unit.
-The expected student workload is 45 hours per semester credit. - A student enrolled in six or more semester credit hours at The Art of Education University in a 16-week timeframe is considered full-time. - During the school year (September-April), four semester hours is considered a regular course load. - During the summer months (May-August), six semester hours is considered a regular course load.
+- Courses are weighted using semester credit hours. - Course workload calculations are determined using the Carnegie unit.
+The expected student workload is 45 hours per semester credit. - A student enrolled in six or more semester credit hours at The Art of Education University in a 16-week timeframe is considered full-time. - During the Fall and Spring term, four semester hours is considered a regular course load. - During the Summer term, six semester hours is considered a regular course load.